mdalmau/tei-workshop/README.md

 ### Activity 5 (On Your Own)

-* Part 1: Publish 2 pages **you** encoded from *Jackanapes and the Brownies*
+* Part 1: Publish 2 pages **you** encoded from *Jackanapes and the Brownies* *You might need to finish encoding **jackanapes.xml** from Activity 3.
+The file needs to be valid (green box in Oxygen).

   1. Download TEI Boilerplate: https://github.com/GrantLS/TEI-Boilerplate
      * Click on the green "Clone or download" button